 Applicants are not required to take the Law School Admissions Test (LSAT), but it may be of value in assessing an applicant's potential for success.
 Lincoln recommends that all applicants take this exam.

-Lincoln reserves the right to require the LSAT Exam or an equivalent test for applicants in the following instances:
+Lincoln reserves the right to require the LSAT or equivalent test for applicants in the following instances: